-This clause was introduced in version 7.4.
-There was demand from both WASPs and customers to be able to optout from the threshold reminders.
+This clause was introduced in version 7.4 as clause 6.2.13.
+There was demand from both WASPs and customers to be able to opt-out from the threshold reminders.
 This clause is intended to provide a mechanism for opting out, whilst preventing WASPs from abusing this possibility.
+It was renumbered to 6.2.14 in version 12.0 and the references also updated.